jkocz/Larn/FOREST_TODO.md

     - Replace Alters with Totems or similar?

 - Out and out bugs:
-    - Ularn bug: Vorpal blade sometimes beheads a monster that is killed by a spell.
     - Ularn bug: Make stairs always take you to same place
-    - Investigate haste self. - Does not always work if monster hit by spell?
     - Creator only sees full map of map where level gained
     - Store opens again if not carry potion - make "Have potion" permanent (similar to have mark).